It’s only the most important homeschool document you’ll ever create! No pressure.

 - The word “CLEP” shouldn’t appear on a high school transcript (because YOU can’t award college credit) instead, call it what it is: “U.S. History I” and if you want to dress it up, add the word “Honors” to the title.

-My favorite GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
+The easiest GPA calculator is Back2College SUPER easy to use, I’ve used it for at least 5 years.
 Totally free, but it is really just a calculator.
 They use a standard 4.0 grading scale, so if you’re planning to use a different weighted grade scale, this isn’t the best site.
+Also, you can’t save anything – it’s just to help you do the math.

 Alternative GPA calculator if you use weighted grades GPA Calculator

-My favorite ready-made free transcript template is by How To Homeschool You can create a pdf document that can then be printed or saved on your computer.
+How To Homeschool Allows you to create a pdf document that can then be printed or saved on your computer.
 Uses a standard 4.0 grading scale.

 Transcript Services For Hire